 Acceptance and Commitment Therapy (ACT)

-Mindfulness helps reduce stress, and manage difficult thoughts and feelings through meditation-based practices.
 It involves learning to refocus and retrain the part of the cognitive process that causes us to accept and believe negative thoughts.
 Mindfulness has been recommended by NICE for people with recurrent depression and is helpful in relapse prevention.
-It has also been used effectively with a range of other difficulties such as pain, anxiety, and stress.

 Cognitive Behavioural Therapy for Insomnia (CBT-I)